The Oncology (Adult Gerontology) Clinical Nurse Specialist

 Our program teaches the skills needed to work effectively in a variety of cancer care settings, to evaluate clinical outcomes and to promote high quality, cost-effective care.
 In many cases, prestigious and unique clinical sites provide hands-on experience.
 Students with particular interests in research have opportunities to work with prominent faculty researchers.

-With a foundation in Adult Gerontology, the Oncology specialty curriculum includes Introduction to Human Genomics, Cancer Prevention and Early Detection, Oncologic Emergencies, Oncology Seminar on Chemotherapy, Common Problems in Cancer Care, Palliative and End of Life Care and Clinical Practica and a Clinical Residency with advanced practice nurses.
+With a foundation in Adult Gerontology, the Oncology specialty curriculum includes Introduction to Human Genomics, Cancer Prevention and Early Detection, Oncologic Emergencies, Common Problems in Cancer Care, Palliative and End of Life Care and Clinical Practica and a Clinical Residency with advanced practice nurses.
+Students must have a current/valid Chemotherapy and Biotherapy Provider Card (http://www.ons.org/CNECentral/Chemo/Main) before starting Clinical Residency during the second year of the program.
+Course time and costs are at the student’s expense.

 Students complete the Oncology Clinical Nurse Specialist option in two years and emerge prepared for advanced clinical practice, leadership, research support and education positions in adult cancer control or acute and/or chronic oncology care settings.